gillescochez/jMVP/README.md

 Just wanted to see what it would be like to have objects instead of HTML templates.

-Unit tested only for now and there is a demo.
+Unit tested only, has a fair amount of limitations and there is a demo.

 But yeah, "experimental" =)